ftrackhq/ftrack-javascript/README.md

 session.eventHub.isConnected();
 ```

-### Error handling

-A lot of the methods involve promises that might not always be resolved for various reasons.
-The examples will not have any error handling to keep them short, but make sure you have proper error handling when using the `EventHub`.

 ### Subscribing to events

-To listen to events, you register a function against a subscription using Session.event_hub.subscribe.
+To listen to events, you register a function against a subscription using ’Session.eventHub.subscribe()’.
 The subscription uses the expression syntax and will filter against each Event instance to determine if the registered function should receive that event.
 If the subscription matches, the registered function will be called with the Event instance as its sole argument.
-The Event instance is a mapping like structure and can be used like a normal dictionary.
+The Event instance is a mapping like structure and can be used like a normal object.

 The following example subscribes a function to receive all ‘ftrack.update’ events and then print out the entities that were updated: